CanonicalLtd/maas-docs/en/intro-concepts.md

 This action can also be used to indicate that hardware maintenance is being, or will be, performed that would affect MAAS, such as modifications at the networking or disk subsystem level.
+In this case, the original status would be 'Deployed'.

-Finally, some aspects of a node can only be edited when a node's status is 'Broken'.
-For example, a node's network interface can only be edited via MAAS if the node has a status of either 'Ready' or 'Broken'.
+A newly-commissioned node ('Ready') can also be marked broken.

 ### Mark fixed
 Fixes a broken node.
-Changes a node's status from 'Broken' to 'New'.
+Changes a node's status from 'Broken' to 'Ready'.

 ### Power off
 Turns a node's underlying machine off.